The Young Leaders programme is a unique opportunity to be part of a global network of inspiring and ambitious young leaders in cancer control.

-The Young Leaders will attend the invite-only World Cancer Leaders Summit and the World Cancer Congress as well as engage with other relevant UICC events, such as World Cancer Day or Virtual Dialogues, which enable Young Leaders to:
+UICC Young Leaders start their journey at the invitation-only World Cancer Leaders' Summit and attend the World Cancer Congress the following year.
+They also participate in other relevant UICC events, such as World Cancer Day and UICC's Virtual Dialogues.
+These opportunites enable Young Leaders to:

 Each Young Leader will have a point of contact at the UICC secretariat in Geneva who will provide them with individual support throughout the year including: